jguegant/tech.blog/content/pages/about.md

 ### What else do you like?
 Paradoxically, I generally prefer outdoor activities than indoor activities.
-When not behind my computer, you can usually find me hiking with some friends, jogging in the nearest woods or practicing my favorite sports: windsurfing (I have teacher licence in sailing), mountain biking or skiing.
+When not behind my computer, you can usually find me hiking with some friends, jogging in the nearest woods or practicing my favorite sports: windsurfing (I have teacher license in sailing), mountain biking or skiing.
 I also like good old rock bands, a lot!

 ### About this blog:
-Well, I hope you will enjoy all my posts about my latest favorite technologies and maybe some random thoughts from time to time.
+Well, I hope you will enjoy all my posts talking about my latest favorite technologies and maybe some random thoughts from time to time.